MSCI-245-342/multiuser-lab-assignment/instructions.md

 rails generate scaffold User name:string email:string
 ```

-There are some functions of the scaffolding that we don't need: a list of users ()

 In addition to the files you are used to seeing made for a scaffold, with the test framework turned on, we get some additional files made for us:

 ```